 During the treatment, your endodontist will remove the infected or inflamed pulp and sanitize or clean the inside where the pulp was.
 Next, a filling made of a rubbery material known as gutta-percha is used to fill the cavity left.
 Afterward, a crown or a cap is used to cover it.

 Most people, when they hear of a root canal, they expect a distressful and dreadful procedure.
-However, this is a routine procedure that is not as painful as it is believed.
-The discomfort you would experience is similar to that experienced when having a filling.
+However, this is a routine procedure that is not as painful as it seems.
+The discomfort you experience is similar to a filling.